-Kim joined the WLSV board in November 2017.
+Kathryn joined the WLSV Board in August 2020

 Monique Adofaci brings over 15 years’ experience as a Senior Executive and senior lawyer across Commonwealth and State public sector justice and regulatory agencies to her role with the WLSV Board.
 She is currently in the role of National Director of the Administrative Appeals Tribunal and has also held the role of General Counsel with the Department of Premier & Cabinet and Executive Director of Integrity & Accountability with the Department.
 Other significant roles held by Monique include Director of KPMG’s Justice & Security practice; Chief Counsel of the Australian Federal Police; Assistant Ombudsman NSW and National Manager of an enforcement practice with the national corporate regulator ASIC.
 Monique holds a Bachelor of Law & Commerce (Honours) from the University of Melbourne and an MBA (Honours) from the AGSM at UNSW.
 Monique is a Board member on a number of not-for-profit Boards and a Mentor with the Smith Family Foundation; Melbourne University Law School and ANZSOG.

 Monique joined the WLSV Board in October 2018.